Gender in focus: The Naija Data Ladies

 Media Rights Agenda (MRA-Nigeria) hosted "FOI Week" from 25 to 28 September, 2017, which featured social media engagements on different FOI topics including citizen usage of the FOI Act, FOI and the media, and FOI and corruption.
 If you missed it, you can still engage with the three-day conversation by following this hashtag: #MRAFOIWk17.

-The Africa Freedom of Information Centre (AFIC) released a report in consultation with UNESCO that draws connections between access to information and UNESCO's Sustainable Development Goals (SDGs).
+The Africa Freedom of Information Centre (AFIC) released a report in consultation with UNESCO that draws connections between access to information and the UN Sustainable Development Goals (SDGs).
 Titled Citizens' Access to Information: A Tool to Build Trust and Address Corruption, the report overs 23 African countries and presents baseline information on the state of access to information treaties and laws.
 In his foreword to the report, AFIC Executive Director Gilbert Sendugwa reflects on the connection between Access to Information and the SDGs:

 "People need information to make decisions on personal development, education of their children or health of mothers….
 Citizens need information to limit the consequences of climate change and to provide feedback on how well government interventions are working.
 Without citizens' access to information, it will be impossible for any country to achieve Sustainable Development Goals (SDGs)."